Proton therapy was the best treatment option for a pediatric brain tumor that was impacting this two-year-old's balance.

 Proton therapy is much more precise than conventional radiation therapy, which can cause short-term side effects like nausea and fatigue as well as longer-term complications like learning difficulties and growth problems.
 All of these side effects can be especially pronounced for pediatric brain tumor patients, whose cancers often require an extremely high dose of radiation — and whose age makes them more susceptible to radiation’s harmful effects.

-In fact, for some survivors of pediatric brain tumors who received conventional radiation, “the intellectual impact can be dramatic, affecting all aspects of day-to-day life,” says John M. Maris, MD, chief of the Division of Oncology.
+In fact, for some survivors of pediatric brain tumors who received conventional radiation, “the intellectual impact can be dramatic, affecting all aspects of day-to-day life,” says John M. Maris, MD.
 With the advent of proton therapy, he adds, “we are very optimistic that major side effects will be substantially reduced, and, in some cases, even eliminated.”